What level of experience is required to play for FCA Lacrosse?

 Do you have a recommended store to get equipment?

-Locally, we like Tama Lacrosse in Naperville.
-They are a small business and it’s always nice to support the small business owner.
+Locally, we highly recommend Tama Lacrosse in Naperville.
+They are a small business, the manager (Jakob Works) used to coach for FCA, and it’s always nice to support the small business owner.
 All they do is lacrosse and they work with a number of local teams.
-Please let them know you play for FCA Lacrosse if you go in.
+Please let them know you play for FCA Lacrosse if you go in!

 What if we want to rent equipment?